Skip to content

 • compare your organisation’s cyber maturity against a whole-of-government benchmark or selected sectors.

-The benchmark also helps the Victorian Government Cyber Safety Unit and VMIA to understand cyber maturity across the Victorian public sector, and to make informed, data-driven decisions about how to improve the State’s cyber security and recovery.
+The benchmark also helps the Department of Government Services and VMIA to understand cyber maturity across the Victorian public sector, and to make informed, data-driven decisions about how to improve the State’s cyber security and recovery.

 Accessing the Benchmark self-assessment